 So when my body is experiencing emotions and I try to hide them through my use of words, my body will communicate its message much "louder" than my words, however well crafted.

 And by not stating my true feelings, I signal that I am trying to hide them which can make them even more distracting to the person I am trying to hide them from.

 So if you can't put your emotions aside, and you really need/want to have the conversation, what can you do to make it as productive as possible?
 Speak your truth.

-"Your truth" is about your experience, your reactions, your thoughts and feelings.
+"Your truth" is about your experience, your reactions, your thoughts, and your feelings.
 "Your truth" is not "THE truth."
 There is no such thing.

 "Your truth" is complicated.
 If it was all negative, that is, you are angry and don't care at all about your relationship with this person, you would probably just avoid the individual and that would be the end of it.
 But if you, for whatever reason, care enough about the relationship to wish your emotions did not get in the way, then your truth is complicated.

 You might say "I'm feeling real (angry/frustrated/hurt/nervous/impatient/fill in the blank) AND (our relationship/the work we do together/fill in the blank) is important to me, so I'd like us to talk about how we can move ahead."